JulianDavis/GhidraMCP/docs/Development-Guide.md

 # Guide to Incremental Java Development

+## CRITICAL NOTICE

+**This development guide MUST be followed precisely when using JetBrains MCP tools.**
+The instructions in this document are specifically designed for AI assistants to make effective and safe modifications to code.
+Following these guidelines is **mandatory**, not optional.
+Deviating from these practices may result in corrupted code, lost work, or other serious issues.

 ## Introduction

 This guide will help you (as an AI assistant) work effectively with humans to incrementally develop and refactor Java code using JetBrains IDE tools.
 Following these practices will help you make precise, controlled edits rather than large, sweeping changes that can be difficult to review and implement.